Saigesp/aws-developer-cert/ECS.md

 #### Notes:
 - If you stop (not terminate) an Amazon ECS container instance, the status remains ACTIVE, but the agent connection status transitions to FALSE within a few minutes.

+## Tasks

+A task is the instantiation of a task definition within a cluster.

+Its a JSON file that describes one or more containers (max 10) that form your application.

+### Task definitions

+It specifies the various parameters for your application.
+For example, you can use it to specify the operating system parameters, which containers to use, which ports to open, what data volumes to use, etc.

+After you create a task definition, you can run the task definition as a task or a service.

 ### Task placement constraints